 Girl Scouts has provided COVID-19 guidance specific to the topics that touch our lives in Girl Scouts.
 Your Girl Scout council's COVID-19 guidance is the first place to go for health and safety practices in Girl Scouting.
-You can access that guidance here: www.gswo.org/covid.
+You can access that guidance here: You can access that guidance here: www.gswo.org/covid.